psq/flexr/README.md

 The reward gets credited when the user unstakes their liquidity provider tokens (i.e. they gets their liquity token back, and their flexr reward).

+Most likely, the reward periods will be longer (months) to encourage long term holding.

 ## Putting it all together
-(see more details in the [Scenario description](./scenario.md)) or the [tests](./test/unit/flexr.ts).
+For more details, see a testing scenario [Scenario description](./scenario.md)) or the [tests](./test/unit/flexr.ts) that implement that scenario.
 As Clarity JS SDK still does not support setting STX balances, this requires a special version of the client.
 Fortunately, `clarity-bin` supports providing a [json](./balances.json) file.

 # Gotchas